 - Substantiation vs. reporting of expenses.
 Substantiating business expenses is much more rigorous than simply reporting expenses.
 Substantiation generally involves providing documentary evidence that can be confirmed by a third party.
 Canceled checks, credit card, or other receipts are an excellent starting point.
-But the substantiation is not complete without the "why" (business purpose), "what" (description, including itemized account of cost), "when" (date), "where" (location), and "who" (names of those for whom the expense was incurred, e.g., Pastor Mark Smith). - Reimbursing 100% of a minister's business expenses.
-This is critical from the congregation's stewardship standpoint and from a minister's income tax viewpoint.
+But the substantiation is not complete without the "why" (business purpose), "what" (description, including itemized account of cost), "when" (date), "where" (location), and "who" (names of those for whom the expense was incurred, e.g., Pastor Mark Smith). - Reimbursing 100% of a minister's reasonable business expenses.
+This is critical from the church's stewardship standpoint and from a minister's income tax viewpoint.
+While it takes some extra effort to ensure that reimbursements are made properly, the tax savings reflects good stewardship of God's resources entrusted to the church.